chylex/Blog/_posts/2019-12-13-origin-os-bypass-r3.md

   - revcurrent: 3
 ---

-This guide shows how to hex-edit Origin to disable operating system check, which allows NFS Heat to download and install on Windows 7.
+This guide shows how to download and run Need for Speed Heat on Windows 7 or Windows 8, by patching Origin to disable its operating system check.

 If this works for you, I'd appreciate if you [bought me a coffee](https://ko-fi.com/chylex).